lubomir/lubomir.github.io/posts/en/2014-08-31-simulating-an-elevator.markdown

 people there.

-We will improve this elevator with slightly nicer behavior in `niceElevator`: when it goes down through a floor with people, it will stop and let on.
+We will improve this elevator with slightly nicer behavior in `niceElevator`: when it goes down through a floor with people, it will stop and let them on.

 ```Haskell
 niceElevator b